h-omer/neo4j-versioner-core/README.md

 ## Feedback

-We would love to hear what do you know about the Graph Versioner, how to improve it and how to fix (we hope not so many! :see_no_evil:) bad things.
+We would love to know what do you think about the Graph Versioner, how to improve it and how to fix (we hope not so many! :see_no_evil:) bad things.
 Say yours in the [issue](https://github.com/h-omer/neo4j-graph-versioner/issues) section.